YunaBraska/nats-graalvm-example/README.md

 | `-H:Name=native-executable`                                   | Sets the name of the generated executable file.                                                                                                                                                                                                                                                                                                                                                                                                 |
 | `-cp "<class-path>"`                                          | Specifies the classpath, which includes paths to all classes and libraries that your application depends on.
 Separate multiple paths with `:` on Unix-like systems or `;` on Windows.                                                                                                                                                                                                                                                           |
 | `<main-class>`                                                | The fully qualified name of your main class.
 This is the entry point of your application.                                                                                                                                                                                                                                                                                                                                                       |

-### Application description

-This example uses [jNats](https://github.com/nats-io/nats.java) client to connect to the [Nats Server](https://github.com/YunaBraska/nats-server) which is started within this project.